adjust/android_sdk/doc/web_views.md

 ### <a id="deeplink">14.
 Deep linking

-To read deep linking mechanism description more in detail, please consult our official [Android SDK README][android-readme-deeplinking].
+To read the deep linking mechanism description in more detail, please consult our official [Android SDK README][android-readme-deeplinking].

 In order to get deep link info inside your web view, you need to make the calls from native Android app.
-As described in deep linking section of the official SDK README, deep link content can be delivered to one of two Activity lifecycle methods.
-In order to deliver deep link info to your page in web view, override appropriate one and add call to `AdjustBridge.deeplinkReceived` method:
+As described in the deep linking section of the official SDK README, deep link content can be delivered to one of two Activity lifecycle methods.
+In order to deliver deep link info to your page in web view, just override the appropriate one and add a call to the `AdjustBridge.deeplinkReceived` method:

 ```java